akanz1/klib/examples/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/akanz1/klib/master/examples/images/example_klib_corr_mat.png" alt="Target Corr Plot Example" width="808" height="369"></p>

 ### Categorical Data Plot

+This section shows an example of categorical data visualization.
+The function allows to dispaly the top and/or bottom values regarding their frequency in each column.
+Further, it gives an idea of the distribution of the values in the dataset.

 ```python
 klib.cat_plot(data, top=4, bottom=4) # representation of the 4 most & least common values in each categorical column